The Inbound Method, And why you should be getting insurance sales lead generation with it

 4. USE SEMINARS OR SOME TYPE OF CLIENT GROUP MEET.

-One of the best methods for generating leads is to hold monthly private client dinner seminars.
+One of the best methods for getting insurance leads is to hold monthly private client dinner seminars.
 You can invite a few clients to a seminar at an upper-end steakhouse and “allow” them to bring a guest.
 Although this is not unique, it is the way that I position it which has made them so successful.
 I constantly gather referrals from clients so I always have names to work with.
 Here are the steps that I follow in a client meeting to get their friends’ names:

 - I discuss how worried I am about the economy and ask if they would be interested in attending a seminar where I will explain why.
 (They always are!)